brainframe-me/dynamodb-titan/README.md

 > - hostname: 127.0.0.1, port: 2222

-> - in the left three navigate to "Connection/SSH/Auth" and click "Browse" to select the previously created "private.ppk" file

 > - now click "open" which should log you into your local vagrant (username= vagrant)

 <a name="DEPLOYMENT1"/>